This page is designed to provide answers to some of the most frequently asked questions (FAQs) regarding music therapy service delivery.

 Is your facility handicap accessible?

 Yes!
-Our facility meets the ADA standards for accessibility.
+Our facility was built in 2008 and meets the ADA standards for accessibility.
+Our Mobile Music Therapy Studio is equipped with a lift as well.

 Who receives services at LIH?